One rig to control them all: Introduction

-This article fills that gap by showing that the structure of control is exactly that of rig categories.
-Our work similarly structures and elucidates a line of research on quantum programming languages taking semantics in rig categories~\cite{carette2016computing, heunen2022information, carette2023quantum, carette2024easy, fangetal:hadamardpi}.
+Our work also structures and elucidates a line of research on quantum programming languages taking semantics in rig categories~\cite{carette2016computing, heunen2022information, carette2023quantum, carette2024easy, fangetal:hadamardpi}.
 Finally, our results obviate work on circumventing no-control theorems by restricting to specific gate sets~\cite{bisioetal:conditional}. \end{enumerate}

 These results also substantiate the claim in the title, that rig structure encapsulates controlled computation, and only controlled computation.
 Thus rig categories form the bare minimum model of computation: the ability to compose instructions sequentially (with $\circ$), to consider data in parallel (with $\otimes$), and to use one piece of data to condition computations on another (using $\oplus$).
 This may also explain the ubiquity of matrices.